Chinese restaurants in Australia: Victoria

 The first documented Chinese restaurant in Australia was at Bakery Hill, Ballarat, on the Victorian goldfields, owned by Chin Thum Lok, opening in 1854.
 The restaurant did not serve Chinese style food, but instead provided English style food such as roast beef.

 In Melbourne eighteen Chinese restaurants were listed in 1920, by 1939 eight had been established outside of the city's Chinatown precinct, and by 1970 there were one hundred and fifty operating throughout the city and suburbs.
+It was in the chinatown restaurant Wing Lee, that the Dim Sim was first invented as a localised Yum Cha dish.
+It has subsequently also become famous for the unique larger version sold at South Melbourne Market.

 Ingredients and dishes

 The style of dish presented has changed over time.

 In the 1960s and 1970s typical dishes were sweet and sour pork, or beef and black beans, with fried rice.
 In the 21st century many, more traditional, Chinese ingredients are used.
 Tofu was once unheard of, but now is readily accepted.

-The majority of original Chinese migration came from Guangdong Province in southern China, and later from British Hong Kong, meaning Cantonese Cuisine has traditionally dominated Chinese Restaurants in Australia.
-This has included Yum-Cha, which has been popular to serve in the more upmarket Chinese Restaurants in Australia.
+The majority of original Chinese migration came from Guangdong Province in southern China, and later from British Hong Kong, meaning Cantonese cuisine has traditionally dominated Chinese restaurants in Australia.
+This has included yum cha, which has been popular to serve in the more upmarket Chinese restaurants in Australia.
 The ingredients favour fresh vegetables and fruit, with fish, poultry, and pork, with rice, herbs and spices.
-The Dim Sim, a popular snack throughout Australia, was inspired by Cantonese Cuisine and invented by a Cantonese chef in Melbourne's Chinatown.
+The dim sim, a popular snack throughout Australia, was inspired by Cantonese cuisine and invented by a Cantonese chef in Melbourne's Chinatown.